-- Green entities correspond to evidence gathering and assessment. - Purple entities correspond to evidence trustworthiness or assessment result trustworthiness. - Red entities correspond to Security Assessment rules.
+- Green entities correspond to evidence gathering and assessment. - Purple entities correspond to evidence trustworthiness or assessment result trustworthiness.

 Figure 4.
-Detail of the Data Model used by the MEDINA Evidence Management Tools
+Detail of the data model used by the MEDINA Evidence Management Tools

 The elements that appear in this entity-relation diagram are described below.